 Not all injuries that happen at work qualify for workers’ compensation.
 Therefore, you must know the difference between what injuries qualify and what don’t.

-Under the North Carolina Workers’ Compensation Act, the compensable injuries are those that are caused as a result of an accident.
-Accident under the law is described as something that is not intended or expected.
+Under the North Carolina Workers’ Compensation Act, the compensable injuries are caused as a result of an accident.
+An accident under the law is described as something that is not intended or expected.
 It must happen out of regular work routine, such as a machinery malfunction, which caused an injury.

 Keep in mind that employers are not required to provide coverage for the following events:

 - Injury at work or death resulting from violating the company’s rules